AgalmicVentures/Werk/README.md

 run on shutdown.
 * `Application.IpcConsoleName`: The name of the IPC queue used for a console.
 Default none.
+* `Application.WatchdogInterval`: The interval of the foreground thread watchdog.
+* `Application.WatchdogAllowedMisses`: The number of times the foreground thread can miss resetting the application watchdog.

 The application adds additional default commands:
 * `app`: Logs information about the high level state of the application.